 There had also been calls for the number of terminals to be reduced per betting shop once again, from 4 to just a single machine, with these machines having a limited number of games.

-But, the ABB is still fighting back in defence of the machines.
+But, the ABB fought back in defence of the machines.
 Their main argument is that reducing the stake on the machines would destroy the industry, cutting 20,000 jobs and costing millions in tax for the government.
 They also state that there is still no firm evidence that shows reducing the cost stake in these games will help tackle problem gambling.

 Some key facts that the ABB put forward included: